izharus/tfc_halloween_launcher/README.md

 ```bash
 pre-commit run --all-files
 ```
-eel free to adjust and expand this readme as needed for your project documentation.
+Feel free to adjust and expand this readme as needed for your project documentation.